revbayes/revbayes.github.io/tutorials/ctmc/index.md

 When the analysis is complete, you will have the monitored files in your output directory.

 Methods for visualizing the marginal densities of parameter values are not currently available in RevBayes itself.
-Thus, it is important to use programs like `Tracer` {% cite Rambaut2011 %} to evaluate mixing and non-convergence.
+Thus, it is important to use programs like [Tracer](http://tree.bio.ed.ac.uk/software/tracer/) {% cite Rambaut2011 %} to evaluate mixing and non-convergence.

-Look at the file called `output/primates_cytb_JC.log` in `Tracer`.
+Look at the file called `output/primates_cytb_JC.log` in Tracer.
 There you see the posterior distribution of the continuous parameters, *e.g.*, the tree length variable `TL`.